puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 The script downloads the following metadata from the instance in order to bootstrap it:

-* puppet_modules  - set when the modules attribute is specified.
+* puppet\_modules  - set when the modules attribute is specified.
-* puppet_classes  - set when the ENC classes attribute is specified.
+* puppet\_classes  - set when the ENC classes attribute is specified.
-* puppet_manifest - set when the manifest attribute is specified.
+* puppet\_manifest - set when the manifest attribute is specified.
+* puppet\_repos    - set when the module\_repos attribute is specified.
+* puppet\_master   - set when the puppet\_master attribute is specified.
-* puppet_repos    - set when the module_repos attribute is specified.
+* puppet\_service  - set when the puppet\_service attribute is specified.

 ### Data Lookups